DavidFB94/hangman/README.md

 - **Used letters and lives tracking**

-    - User stays informed about which letters has been guessed, and of lives remaining
+    - User stays informed about which letters has been guessed, and of lives remaining.

 ![screenshot](documentation/features/feature04.png)

 - **Input feedback messages **

-    - Offers feedback to the user that the input has been received, if the guess was correct or not, and if the letter has been used already
+    - Offers feedback to the user that the input has been received, if the guess was correct or not, and if the letter has been used already.

 ![screenshot](documentation/features/feature05-1.png)
 ![screenshot](documentation/features/feature05-2.png)